MORE THAN A DANCE COMPANY

 Did you know that Bangarra’s activities reach far beyond the stage?

-As our additional programs are not covered by our core government funding, Bangarra relies on the generosity of individuals like you to help us engage with and empower Aboriginal and Torres Strait Islander communities.
-Donate now to support this vital work.
+As our additional programs are not covered by our core government funding, Bangarra relies on the generosity of individuals like you to deliver vital community outreach and artist development initiatives like the ones below.